-Unfortunately, the lab testing many doctors order doesn’t adequately screen for thyroid problems…which is exactly why you or someone you love may be hearing that your labs are normal, even though you KNOW something is wrong!
+Unfortunately, the lab testing many doctors order doesn’t adequately screen for thyroid problems.
+Which is exactly why you or someone you love may be hearing that your labs are normal, even though you know something is wrong!

 Typical Thyroid Testing Falls Short

-The standard of care in conventional medicine when it comes to evaluating thyroid function is to run a TSH (thyroid stimulating hormone).
-Some doctors will also order a total T4 (or sometimes a free T4), but many don’t.
+The standard of care in conventional medicine for evaluating thyroid function is to run a TSH (thyroid stimulating hormone).
+Some doctors will also order a total T4 (or sometimes a free T4), but most don’t.

 9 Thyroid Labs to Get EVERY Year!